City Cast DC logo

 Chris Lake at the Project GLOW Block Party April 18.
 (Courtesy of Project Glow)

-When Ken Broback entered the DMV club scene in 1995, there was no such thing as Partiful or Shotgun or Resident Advisor.
+When Ken Brobeck entered the DMV club scene in 1995, there was no such thing as Partiful or Shotgun or Resident Advisor.
 If you wanted to go to a rave, you had to be personally shown one of the few joints in town.
-Broback would dance with thousands of others until 9 a.m. with no clue where the DJ booth was and with nothing but a disposable camera to prove it.
+Brobeck would dance with thousands of others until 9 a.m. with no clue where the DJ booth was and with nothing but a disposable camera to prove it.

 D.C. has always had a strong underground music scene, but for years, it was seen as a secondary market for electronic music.
-Now, industry veterans like Broback say the city is entering a new EDM era, with the ability to draw in bigger name acts.
+Now, industry veterans like Brobeck say the city is entering a new EDM era, with the ability to draw in bigger name acts.
 New venues like Transmission and Berhta are attracting a wider variety of genres, DJs have fewer barriers to entry, and social media is bringing out bigger audiences than ever before.
 Over one weekend this April, EDM venues hosted three events that collectively drew more than 20,000 people.

-While D.C. will never be able to compete with major cities like New York or Los Angeles, it is “facing the next phase in its evolution,” said Broback, a general manager at Transmission, which opened in the old Rock and Roll Hotel space on H St. NE last year. “ It comes from people believing in this community and believing in the music, and wanting to provide a place where the music can live.”
+While D.C. will never be able to compete with major cities like New York or Los Angeles, it is “facing the next phase in its evolution,” said Brobeck, a general manager at Transmission, which opened in the old Rock and Roll Hotel space on H St. NE last year. “ It comes from people believing in this community and believing in the music, and wanting to provide a place where the music can live.”

 Want more reporting like this?
 Sign up for Kaela's culture newsletter "Obsessed."